Super is a long-term investment and the Government has rules for when it can be accessed.

 - Severe financial hardship (subject to conditions)

-- Transfer to participating Kiwi Saver schemes if you have permanently immigrated to New Zealand, and
+- Transfer to participating Kiwi Saver schemes if you have permanently emigrated to New Zealand.

 For more information on accessing your super, read the Your Super Guide.